eternalai-org/cuda-cv/README.md

 # cuda-cv

-Implementation of some computer vision algorithms in c++ and cuda
+Implementation of some computer vision algorithms in c++ and cuda.